 Malinda Maynor Lowery's Creative Shorts Fellowship & Production of "Lumbeeland."

-Vision Maker Media's Creative Shorts Fellowship has recently wrapped up a fellowship for "Lumbeeland," written & produced by malinda maynor lowery (Lumbee).
+Vision Maker Media's Creative Shorts Fellowship has recently wrapped up her fellowship for "Lumbeeland," written & produced by malinda maynor lowery (Lumbee).

 The CSF production LUMBEELAND is about Dollar, a quick-tempered Lumbee single father and dealer raised to fear his grandfather.
 When his grandfather yanks the family business out from under him, Dollar must prove his worth and restore his family.”